gnafit/gna/doc/source/example.rst

 ``Transformation<your-class-name>`` to make things work properly.

-In our class constructor, we define the variables which we are going to use in our comptations.
+In our class constructor, we define the variables which we are going to use in our computations.
 The syntax is simple:
 ``variable_(pointer-to-variable, name)``.
-The actual variables may be actually stored anywhere, but they shouldn't be shared accross different instances, so it's natural to make them class members.
+The actual variables may be actually stored anywhere, but they shouldn't be shared across different instances, so it's natural to make them class members.
 We have four variables, and all of them are defined.

-Then we need to define our tranformation.
+Then we need to define our transformation.
 The definition is more complicated, so the syntax.
 The lines 18-23 are actually one statement of chained member calls, separated by newline for clarity.
 The first line is simple, just ``transformation_(this, name)``.
 Always